dfkt/cstormc/README.md

-# Cryptostorm Checker
+# stormcheck'd
-Firefox extension that checks Cryptostorm Darknet connection status.
+...a lovely little firefox extension that checks whether one is on-cstorm, or not.

+That is all.